 Testing of your mobile app – and outcome of those tests – represents the ultimate review of the requirements specification, the design, and the code.
-As we did in one of our prior Best Practice blogs, this one also continues on the path of suggesting separating your test cases/scripts into smaller unit and using good old object-oriented approach for testing as well.
+As we did in one of our prior Best Practice blogs, this one also continues on the path of suggesting separating your test cases/scripts into smaller units and using good old object-oriented approach for testing as well.

-But object-oriented testing has changed quite a lot in years and nowadays great example is mobile app testing.
+But object-oriented testing has changed quite a lot in years and nowadays a great example is mobile app testing.
 The process differs quite a lot from older Unit -> Integration -> System -> Validation type of flow.
 Sure, there were other steps like function, performance and acceptance testing, but those are combined here under System testing.

 Mobile app testing is nowadays more about “testing everything in parallel”.
 You don’t necessarily test all the functions and different bits and pieces separately and in different phases.
 For example, Unit testing is something that should happen during the entire product development lifecycle.
-Basically the same applies for integration testing – e.g. how these different features have affected to your mobile app.
-The same applies with system and validation testing, which can be seen as making your mobile app compatible with an array of different Android or iOS devices, and making it work on all different variations of OS versions, hardware setups, and so on.
+Basically the same applies to integration testing – e.g. how these different features have affected your mobile app.
+The same applies with the system and validation testing, which can be seen as making your mobile app compatible with an array of different Android or iOS devices, and making it work on all different variations of OS versions, hardware setups, and so on.

 Starting with unit testing, the Pragmatic Unit Testing in Java with JUnit by Andy Hunt and Dave Thomas was released over 10 years ago but it still provides a good overview to unit testing.
 Some things are still applicable to modern mobile app testing.
 For example, one nice example is the “Right – BICEP” approach: